SemBakkum/IoT/IoT/Week 3/Door alarm/README.md

 4. [HTTP:](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266HTTPClient/examples/BasicHttpClient/BasicHttpClient.ino) This link helped me set up the POST and GET request I needed to do to the server.
 Without this library and the example code I wouldn't be able to let my project rely on user input.

 5. [JSON:](https://github.com/bblanchon/ArduinoJson/blob/master/examples/JsonParserExample/JsonParserExample.ino) This link helped me decode the door.json value in my NodeMCU code to a string.
 Thanks to this library the user can turn of the alarm in the browser and my NodeMCU can react to this via the GET request.

+Eventually I espacially want to thank [kasszz](https://github.com/kasszz) for helping me with setting up the millis() function and [reauv](https://github.com/reauv/minor-web-app-from-scratch) for helping me with the PHP.